theAvocadoCoder/100-days-of-code/log.md

 **Today's Progress**:
 1. Worked on the mentorHub partner ui; completed the type ahead feature in the addContact form, built the admin route and the add person route.

+### Day 89: Nove,ber 16th, Saturday

+**Today's Progress**:
+1. Solved some LeetCode problems in the 30 days of Javascript study plan.